Mystic-Slice/mystic-slice.github.io/content/projects/artwave.md

 ### Other Technical Details

 I built the frontend of the application using Next.js (React, Tailwind, shadcn).
 I built the AI workflow using LlamaIndex, Qdrant, OpenAI API, Huggingface and Kindo AI API (to access GPT-4o).
-The backend which connnects the frontend to the AI workflow was built by my teammate Aditya Sharma, using Flask, Firebase and MongoDb.
+The backend which connects the frontend to the AI workflow was built by my teammate Aditya Sharma, using Flask, Firebase and MongoDb.

 ## Future Extension
 I could think of a few ways the app could be extended in the future: